RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 **CORE Learning Targets:** Six of the 12 Learning Targets are designated **CORE** targets.
 Failing to earn *Master* rating on all six of these will result in a one-letter grade penalty to your course grade.

-**Borderline cases:** If you are close to satisfying the requirements for a grade, but not quite satisfying it, I will consider such borderline cases on a case-by-case basis at the end of the seemester using engagement credits as the primary means of deciding.
+**Borderline cases:** If you are close to satisfying the requirements for a grade, but not quite satisfying it, I will consider such borderline cases on a case-by-case basis at the end of the semester using engagement credits as the primary means of deciding.
 Please note that having only one *Master* on an Application/Analysis exam is not considered "close to" having two of them.

 ---
 ## Reattempts of assessments